sedc-codecademy/mkwd12-net-05-oopcsharp/G3/Class02/Homework.md

 ## Task 1
-Create new console application “AverageNumber” that takes four numbers as input to calculate and print the average.
+Create a new console application called “AverageNumber” that takes four numbers as input to calculate and print the average.
 * Test Data:
   * Enter the First number: 10
   * Enter the Second number: 15